British rule in the Lushai Hills: Lushai Chiefs Council

 The chiefs continued their meeting after the District Council meeting and established the Lushai Chiefs Council.
 The council was formed to defend the institution of Mizo chieftainship.
 The motto was "Heaven's Light our Guide" and held three objectives.
 These were to maintain the integrity and cooperation of chiefs, maintain cordial relationship between the government and the people, to safeguard customary Lushai laws and to maintain hereditary rights of chiefs and consider the general interest of all individuals.
-The following members consistuted the council:
+The following members constituted the council: